 Note: This table reports the summary statistics of the variables used throughout the paper.
 Balance sheet variables are retrieved from the FR Y-9C forms from the Federal Reserve Board.
 The Loans variable is total quarterly commercial and industrial, agricultural, consumer, and foreign loans over total assets.
-Liquidity is the sum of the interest and non-interest bearing balances, available-for-sale and hold-until-maturity portfolios, and trading assets over total assets. $\sigma^B$ is the count of uncertainty terms of a bank's quarterly earnings conference call.
+Liquidity is the sum of the interest and non-interest bearing balances, available-for-sale and hold-until-maturity portfolios, and trading assets over total assets. σ^B is the count of uncertainty terms of a bank's quarterly earnings conference call.
 VIX is the CBOE VIX index.
 EPU is the Economic Policy Uncertainty index from Baker, Bloom and Davis 2016.
 Corp.
 Bond Slope is the difference in the ten year less two year corporate bond rate.
 The Log(Assets) variable is the logarithm of total assets measured in thousands.
 Equity is total equity capital over total assets.
-Profitability is the non-interest net income over total assets.
+Profitability is the non-interest net income over total net income.
+Cash is the interest and non-interest bearing balances over total assets.
+Tier-1 Ratio is the total tier-1 capital over total assets.
 The Non-Performing Loans variable is total non-performing loans over lagged total assets.
+Charge-Offs is the total amount of charge-offs over lagged total assets.
 Credit Risk is charge-offs less recoveries over allowance for loan & lease losses.
 Facility Amount is the syndicate loan amount from the loan level sample, in billions of dollars.
 Bank Amount is the share of the facility lent by a particular bank, in billions of dollars.